The sources of portfolio volatility and mutual fund performance

 Abstract

 We conduct a volatility decomposition to identify the source of performance differences between low volatility and high volatility mutual funds.
-Higher return covariances between fund holdings is associated with more fund-level exposure to the idiosyncratic volatility effect.
-The average security-level variance of fund holdings is only weakly associated with idiosyncratic volatility but is closely tied to a fund’s exposure to the beta anomaly.
+A higher level of return covariance of fund holdings is associated with more fund-level exposure to the idiosyncratic volatility effect.
+Average security-level variance of fund holdings is only weakly associated with idiosyncratic volatility.
+However, the average security-level variance of a fund’s holdings is closely tied to a fund’s exposure to the beta anomaly.
 We demonstrate that our measure of the within-portfolio covariance of fund holdings is useful in evaluating fund-level performance measures and exposure to volatility anomalies.

-Keywords: mutual funds, return volatility, fund manager skill, volatility anomalies, market efficiency, portfolio returns
+Keywords: intermediary-led asset pricing, mutual funds, return volatility, fund manager skill, volatility anomalies, market efficiency, portfolio returns

 JEL Classification: G11, G12, G14, G20